codership/documentation/galeracluster/source/reference.rst

 - :doc:`versioninginformation`

   While the documentation follows a convention of 3.x in speaking of release versions for Galera Cluster, in practice the numbering system is somewhat more complicated: covering releases of the underlying database server, the wsrep Provider and the wsrep API.
 This chapter provides a more thorough explanation of versioning with Galera Cluster.

+- :doc:`systemtables`

+  This page provides information on the Galera specific system tables.
+These were added as of version 4 of Galera.

 - :doc:`legalnotice`